badgerjj/pseudospatialCR/code/README.md

 original code used in paper ran the crawl in parallel using custom functions available in "helper", scripts using these functions can be made available upon request.

-After unzipping "kde_data_all_old" you have to coerce the file extension to ".RData"
+After unzipping "kde_data_all_old" you have to manually coerce the file extension to ".RData"